McCloudS/subgen/README.md

 * On played, use a faster model with speedup, since you might want those pretty quickly
 * Fix processing for when adding multiple files
 * Move it to a different API/Webhook
+* There might be an OpenAI native CPU version now?
+If so, it might be better since it's natively in python

 # Additional reading: